 Deadly Lancer (Ex)

 At 1st level, the dragoon has learned the technique of the falling from the sky upon their opponents to inflict more damage.
 Whenever the dragoon jumps at least ten feet from his opponent (vertical or horizontal) and strikes his foe using a spear, lance, or polearm, the dragoon deals an additional +1d6 points of damage.
-This extra damage is 1d6 when first gained, and it increases by 1d6 with each improvement.
+This extra damage is 1d6 when first gained, and it increases by 1d6 per three dragoon levels after 1st.
 If the attack is also a critical hit, the extra damage is not also multiplied.
 For every 10 feet the dragoon jumps beyond the first 10 feet, the dragoon deals an extra 1d6 points of damage.